 The bill H. 3910 seeks to amend the South Carolina Code of Laws by modifying Sections 3-1-150 and 63-3-510 to establish concurrent jurisdiction between the state and the United States over certain matters involving juveniles on military installations.
-Specifically, it allows the state to exercise concurrent jurisdiction with the United States Department of Defense regarding violations of federal law by juveniles, provided that the United States Attorney or District Court waives exclusive jurisdiction and the violation is also a state crime or infraction.
-This amendment aims to clarify the jurisdictional authority in cases involving juveniles on military lands.
+Specifically, it allows the state to exercise concurrent jurisdiction with the United States Department of Defense regarding violations of federal law by juveniles, provided that the United States Attorney or the United States District Court waives exclusive jurisdiction and the violation is also recognized as a crime or infraction under state law.

 Statutes affected: